Staples thesis: Influence and criticism

 Mel Watkins revived the theory during the 1960s and 1970s through his work on resource capitalism and Canadian political economy.
 While the staples thesis originally described the evolution of the Canadian state, it has since been used to study the economies of many nations that are dependent upon resource extraction and primary industries.

 The staples thesis states that export of raw materials can sustain economic growth, while its critics argue that reliance on commodity export should not delay the development of basic manufacturing and provision of services.
-Among his strongest critics was Robin Neill who advocated a post-Innisian thesis, explaining the economic development of Canada as an expression of variegated regions (population density, cultural politics, geographic characteristics) and of their particular north-south relationships with the United States.
+Among his strongest critics was Robin Neill who advocated a thesis explaining the economic development of Canada as an expression of variegated regions (population density, cultural politics, geographic characteristics) and of their particular north-south relationships with the United States.

-Historians continue to use elements of the Innis Core-periphery model, applying it for example to British Columbia.
-That province's economic structure exemplifies the "core-periphery" structure of intra-regional relationships.
-The core is metropolitan Vancouver, with its concentration of corporate management and transportation functions and manufacturing growth.
-It dominates an underdeveloped periphery that depends on production and export of staple commodities.
+Historians continue to use elements of the Innis core-periphery model, applying it for example to British Columbia.
+That province's economic structure exemplifies the core-periphery structure of intra-regional relationships in the following manner: the core is metropolitan Vancouver, with its concentration of corporate management and transportation functions and manufacturing growth; Vancouver dominates an underdeveloped periphery that depends on production and export of staple commodities.